LAStools/LAStools/bin/las2iso_README.txt

 extracts 20 evenly spaced contours from all ASCII files *.txt that are parsed with "ssxyz" and stores the result in Shapefile format.

->> las2iso -i lidar.las -o contours.shp -iso_every 5 -simplify 1 -clean 10

-extracts 5 unit contours, simplifies away all segments that are shorter than 1 unit, cleans out all contours whose total length is shorter than 10 units, and then stores the result in ESRI's Shapefile format.

 >> las2iso -i lidar.las -o contours.kml -iso_number 20 -utm 10T

 extracts 20 evenly spaced contours and stores the result in KML